Oversite

 Compatibilism - Can You Want What You Want

 Supporters of hard determinism often use the argument that "you might be able to want something but can't want (or will) what you want".
 They just leave it at that.
 So where did the "want to want" come from?
 Supporters of hard determinism in humans would say the "want to want" and the want itself it is just part of the chain of cause and effect that is currently occurring in you brain but can be traced back to the start of the Universe.
-Supporters of Compatibilism would nuance it a bit more and say that the "want to want" and the want itself comes from a person's earlier experience and learnings.
+Supporters of compatibilism would nuance it a bit more and say that the "want to want" and the want itself comes from a person's earlier experience and learnings.

 For example you may want to save money.
 Your "want to want" to save money comes from your experiences and learnings in earlier life.
 For example perhaps you were broke at some stage, didn't like the experience and you swear (i.e. you want) to never be in that position again.
 So saving money becomes part of what you do - it is the reason behind your want to save money.
 If you had different experiences and learnings your response may well be quite different.
 For example, if you had a near death experience or read some influential book then your learning may well be "you might as well spend it today because tomorrow you might not be here".
 Not saving for tomorrow would then follow.
 Either way it is an internal process.